 But we bought raw land in the mountains.
 Which meant that very few trees were cleared; really, only a handful of cedars (those likely pulled in a neat sum of $1000 each).
-There was enough land cleared for me to step out of the minivan with my realtor and four kids and stare at the island on the glassy blue green water, visualize where the house might be located, and declare, “Yup, this is it!”
+There was enough land cleared for me to step out of the minivan with my realtor and four kids and stare at the island on the glassy blue-green water, visualize where the house might be located, and declare, “Yup, this is it!”

 There was negotiating, and later, much blasting and burning.
-And many trees cut long before we hired someone to build a foundation.
-We have a view of the Kootenay River, the view of the island and our geese, osprey, robin, beaver, and eagle neighbours.
+And many trees were cut long before we hired someone to build a foundation.
+We have a view of the Kootenay River, the view of the island, and our geese, osprey, robin, beaver, and eagle neighbours.
 A view of the mountains, a lot more sun, and fewer opportunities for trees to drop on our home, or start an easy forest fire.

-Our home would, two years later, replace the machine in the third picture…
+Our home would two years later, replace the machine in the third picture…

 This all is a lot of work…as one might imagine.
 And the work always takes so much longer than one would expect when originally sitting with a pen and notebook to plan those plans.

-Yes, it’s sweaty dirty work that requires a bath and solid meal at the end of the day.
+Yes, it’s sweaty dirty work that requires a bath and a solid meal at the end of the day.
 But the satisfaction we get from communing in the place we were meant to live, the great outdoors; to feel that we’re part of something bigger, helping mold the creation, this is satisfying work.